 Finely spun bespoke suits

 These finely spun bespoke suits feel better on the body.
 The cloth is lighter and the feel is softer.
-A high Super 100s suit is undeniably better quality, but it might wrinkle more and be less durable.
+A high Super 100s suit is undeniably finer quality, but it might wrinkle more and be less durable.
 Which is why many reserve such beautiful bespoke suits for special occasions.
+Weather can also be a factor.
+The higher Super 100s fabrics let air pass through more easily and thus don’t keep you warm in cold weather.
+If weather is a serious factor, wearing a topcoat is a more practical approach for the established gentleman.

-As a regular work suit, many experts believe that a thread count of Super 130’s to 150’s provides the perfect balance of durability and wearability.
+As a regular work suit, many experts believe that a thread count of Super 130’s to 150’s provides the perfect balance of durability, wearability and luxury.
 The choice is yours.
-Talk to Senszio about getting measured for your high-quality bespoke suit when we next visit your city.
+Talk to Senszio about getting measured for your high-quality bespoke suit and view hundreds of Super 100s fabrics at your leisure when we next visit your city.